anomaly2104/lld-parking-lot/README.md

 2) **Using file based input:**: This will run the program in the interactive shell mode where commands can be typed in.
   ./bin/parking_lot.sh

+### Further Enhancements:

+* Dependency injection: Currently dependencies are injected manually.
+We can use some dependency injection framework like spring.
+* Exit command: Exit command is currently coupled with interactive mode only which makes it non-reusable.
+* Parking strategy: Parking strategy is currently associated with `ParkingLotService`.
+Instead of that, it makes more sense to associate it with `ParkingLot`.
+* Mode: Mode checking is currently done in main function directly.
+There could be a factory for that.